shukriadams/arewedown/docs/built-in-tests.md

 Test if a jenkins job is passing.
 Requires Jenkins server URL and the name of the job in jenkins.

-- URL can be any URL that gives access to the server, this is often with built-in credentials.
+- Host can be any URL that gives access to the server, this is often with built-in credentials.
 - Job name can be the human-friendly version, we'll make it URL-safe.
 - Test passes on success only, all other outcomes will be read as a failure.
 - Status is optional, and a comma-separated list.
 Default value is "success".
 This filters on the string values returned by Jenkins' API for job status, which is